|

 Set indentation of subsection headings to subsection-

--rU0 Disable generation of URI hyperlinks in output drivers
+-rU1 Enable generation of URI hyperlinks in the grohtml and

-capable of them, making the arguments to MT and UR calls
+this will make the arguments to MT and UR calls visible in

 -rXp Number successors of page p as pa, pb, pc, and so forth.